microsoft/msticpy/README.md

 Many of the included tools can be used in other security scenarios for threat hunting and threat investigation.
 There are three main sub-packages:

-- sectools - python security tools to help with data analysis or investigation
+- **sectools** - Python security tools to help with data enrichment, analysis or investigation.
-- nbtools  - Jupyter-specific UI tools such as widgets and data display
+- **nbtools** - Jupyter-specific UI tools such as widgets, plotting and other data display.
-- data     - data interfaces specific to Sentinel/Log Analytics

-The package is in an early preview mode so there are likely to be bugs and there are several areas that are not yet optimized for performance.
+- **data** - data layer and pre-defined queries for Azure Sentinel, MDATP and other data sources.

 We welcome feedback, bug reports, suggestions for new features and contributions.